yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/03-configure-data-model-in-power-bi-desktop.md

 ## **Exercise 1: Create Model Relationships**

-In this exercise you will create model relationships.
+In this exercise, you will create model relationships.

 ### **Task 1: Get started**

-In this task you will setup the environment for the lab.
+In this task, you will setup the environment for the lab.

-1. To open the Power BI Desktop, on the taskbar, click the Microsoft Power BI Desktop shortcut.
+1. To open the Power BI Desktop, click the Microsoft Power BI Desktop shortcut on the taskbar.

     ![Picture 12](Linked_image_Files/03-configure-data-model-in-power-bi-desktop_image1.png)